Meet the Liberty Therapists

 LPC

-Specialties: depression, anxiety, stress management, emotional regulation, communication, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), motivational interviewing
+Specialties: depression, anxiety, stress management, communication, grief, trauma, complex trauma, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), motivational interviewing and EMDR

 Biography:

 Susan is a Licensed Professional Counselor (LPC) in Missouri with a Master of Science in Counseling Psychology from Avila University.
-She specializes in depression, anxiety, stress management, communication skills and evidence-based tools rooted in DBT, CBT, neuroplasticity and Polyvagal Theory.
+She specializes in depression, anxiety, stress management, grief, emotional regulation, trauma, communication skills and evidence-based tools rooted in DBT, CBT, EMDR, neuroplasticity and Polyvagal Theory.
 Prior to serving in private practice, Susan provided crisis intervention and stabilization in an inpatient mental health care psychiatric hospital, where she provided individual, family and group therapy in an acute setting.
-Susan has a reputation for presenting a calming and caring demeaner.
-She uses sincere active and reflective listening, empathetic feedback while generating mutually determined goals to help clients improve self-worth and develop positive future focus.
-She plans to become certified in EMDR in 2023.
-Susan’s favorite self-care activities include yoga, spending time in nature, creating artwork, and spending time with family, friends, and pets.
+Susan has a reputation for presenting a calming and caring demeanor.
+She uses sincere active and reflective listening and empathetic feedback while generating mutually determined goals to help clients improve self-worth, emotional regulation, empowerment and develop positive future focus.
+Susan’s favorite self-care activities include yoga, hiking, spending time in nature, creating artwork, and spending time with family, friends, and pets.

 Jamie Visser